chmiiller/hueTV/README.md

   - Store token
   - Option to group lights or not
   - Versioning
+- Menu:
+  - Use new icons
+  - Keep menu item selected
+  - Back button should call exit dialog
 - About:
   - Motivation
   - QR Code to "buy me a coffee"